On higher-order Szego theorems with a single critical point of arbitrary order: Introduction

 Theorem~\ref{T1.5} is related to Weidmann's theorem \cite{Weidmann67,PeherstorferSteinbauer00}, which states that $\delta\alpha \in \ell^1$ and $\lim_{n\to\infty} \alpha_n = 0$ imply that $\supp \mu_s \subset \{1\}$ and $w(\theta)$ is continuous and strictly positive on $\partial\mathbb{D}\setminus\{1\}$.
 Theorem~\ref{T1.5} describes the asymptotic behavior at the critical point $\theta=0$ in terms of decay of $\alpha$, providing a sort of refinement of Weidmann's theorem.
 In a sense, Theorem~\ref{T1.5} is to Weidmann's theorem what Theorem~\ref{T1.1} is to Theorem~\ref{T1.2}.

 Regarding our discussion around Conjecture~\ref{C1.3}, we should note that \cite{OPUC1} contains a more general conjecture than what we cited, with $(1-\cos\theta)^m$ replaced by an arbitrary nontrivial nonnegative trigonometric polynomial.
 In fact, \cite{SimonZlatos05,GolinskiiZlatos07} contain partial results towards the more general conjecture.
-However, we have disproved the general conjecture in \cite{Lukic7}, proposing also a modification of the conjecture.
-The phenomenon that breaks the general conjecture uses multiple zeros of the trigonometric polynomial, so it has no bearing to the cases in this paper.
+However, in \cite{Lukic7}, we have disproved the general conjecture, proposing also a modification of the conjecture.
+The phenomenon that breaks the general conjecture depends on multiple zeros of the trigonometric polynomial, so it has no bearing to the cases in this paper.